 3. Massage your sore spots

-Beachbody Performance Recover also helps to fight fighting post-workout pain by including pomegranate extract into it’s formula, which a study at the University of Austin, in Texas, found to reduce exercise induced muscle soreness by an average of 25 percent.
-And if you also consume a serving of Beachbody Performance Recharge, our overnight protein supplement, before bed, you’ll double down on soreness-fighting phytonutrients with a dose of tart cherry extract.
+Beachbody Performance Recover also helps you fight post-workout pain by including pomegranate extract into its formula, which a study at the University of Austin, in Texas, found to reduce exercise-induced muscle soreness by an average of 25 percent.

 5. Get heated